 - India is a land famous for food production.
-More than 50% of Indian population work in Agriculture related activities.
+More than 50% of the Indian population work in Agriculture-related activities.
 If there are good food processing industries in India, raw materials like grains or meat can be converted into food for domestic and foreign consumption.

-- Food processing units acts as a link between agriculture and industries.
+- Food processing units act as a link between agriculture and industries.

 - Food processing industries can absorb a major share of workers from the agriculture sector, who face disguised unemployment.
 It can lead to better productivity and GDP growth.

-- Food processing prevents food wastage and help in attaining food security.
+- Food processing prevents food wastage and helps in attaining food security.

 - Processed food requires less space for storage.

 - Processed food can be exported.
 This may help us in getting foreign exchange reserves.

 Scope and Significance of Food Processing Industries in India

 What is the scope of India in the food processing industry?
 (Have you ever wondered why UPSC specifically mentioned food processing as a topic in Mains syllabus? – Because it is a sector that has huge potential for growth in the future!)